anaconda/anaconda-project/CONTRIBUTING.md

 Here's how to work on the code:

+ * STEP ONE: you need an environment with the right dependencies.
+A trick is that the formatters/linters need to be specific versions, or the warnings and errors may have changed which will make tests fail.
+The simplest way to get the right environment is `conda env create environment.yml` but you can also look in that file and/or .travis.yml/appveyor.xml to see which packages are neded and then create the dev environment by hand as you see fit.

+After you've activated your anaconda-project-dev environment,

  * `python setup.py test` is configured to run all the checks that have to pass before you commit or push.
 It also reformats the code with yapf if necessary.
 Continuous integration runs this